 Why do companies use hydrolyzed collagen in their protein supplements and then market what a high-quality protein source it is?
 Unfortunately, the answer is that the supplement industry is simply dominated by unscrupulous people.
 If you “Google” hydrolyzed collagen all you will find are website saying how great this disgusting protein source is.
 They do this because they have a motive to sell it.
 Most of the time the top results in Google for hydrolyzed collagen will be for a company that has a financial interest in hydrolyzed collagen.
 Hydrolyzed collagen, as you can imagine is cheap as dirt.
 On average the cost of hydrolyzed collagen is around 50 cents per pound.
 To compare, whey protein concentrate is around $4.00 per pound.
 Therefore the profit margin for companies selling hydrolyzed collagen is very high compared to other protein sources.

-Supplement companies selling hydrolyzed collagen will tout it’s remarkable health benefits.
+Supplement companies selling collagen powder will tout it’s remarkable health benefits.
 These benefits mainly include hair and nail support and joint benefits.
 Numerous studies support the benefits of hydrolyzed collagen for hair, nails, and joints, however, I believe these benefits do not out weight the negative effects hydrolyzed collagen has on protein utilization.
 What good is nice hair and nails, when you have zero muscle mass and look like skinny, malnourished, person?
 You’ll notice that these websites that promote hydrolyzed collagen as a good, healthy product, never mention that it has a biological value and PDCAA of ZERO and may decrease the efficiency of other high-quality proteins.
 You’ll also never see them tell you that it comes from pig skins as well.

 Here is a classic example of how deceiving the marketing is for hydrolyzed collagen.
 Check out this product I found under best collagen supplements on Amazon.com